-The criteria used to assess the nominated buildings, monuments, sites, places, areas or landscapes has been informed by the criteria and methodology used by Historic England.
+The criteria used to assess the nominated buildings, monuments, sites, places, areas or landscapes has been informed by the criteria and methodology proposed by Historic England.
 This approach ensures that the output is consistent with similar surveys at both a local and national level.
-For inclusion in the Local List an asset must demonstrate significance under at least one of the values below.